-What is counselling
+What is counselling?

-It can for example be understood as subject based, e.g: addictions, bereavement, sexual, marriage etc. Fully qualified Counsellors receive a training that is rooted in two main aspects: psychological theory and clinical practice.
+For example it can be understood as subject based, e.g: addictions, bereavement, sexual, marriage etc. Fully qualified Counsellors receive a training that is rooted in two main aspects; psychological theory and clinical practice.

 Theoretical training includes a significant psychological content on theories of personality and relational development.

 This covers a broad spectrum which may be to resolve a specific difficulty or a longer journey towards experiencing life as a whole in a more fulfilling and purposeful way.

 Equally this could include some existential counselling towards becoming ‘the person we were truly born to be’ (Kierkegard).

 Counselling sessions are weekly and last for one hour.
 There is an initial interview to discuss the client’s needs.
 This enables you to decide whether we would be able to work together.